Home / Latin America & Antarctica / 10 Essential Things to Do in L…

 Visit colonial Plaza Mayor in Lima District

 Although very few travellers actually stay in Lima District, it is the centrepiece of the city’s historical attractions.
-Plaza Mayor (also known as Plaza de Armas) is the main colonial square and one of the essential historical stops in Lima on Peru travel.
+Plaza Mayor (also known as Plaza de Armas) is the main colonial square and one of the essential historical stops in Lima on a trip to Peru.
 Stroll around the palm-lined central square, stop for a moment at the fountain, and drink in the sights of the bright yellow facades of the governmental buildings.
 On the north side of the square, you’ll see the Governmental Palace.
 To the right, you’ll find Lima Cathedral and the Archbishop’s Palace, which are stunning examples of colonial Spanish architecture and great spots to visit.
 In Lima Cathedral, you’ll find a box containing the bones of Francisco Pizarro, the Spanish conquistador who conquered Peru back in the 16th century and whose name is infamous in Peru today.
 Interestingly, the box used to contain the remains of another individual thought to be Pizarro, but historians discovered the real bones of Pizarro in 1977 and replaced the remains on display.
 At least you know whose bones you’re now seeing when you visit.

 Visit the Basilica and Convent of Santo Domingo

 There are many churches and monasteries around Plaza Mayor in Lima District, but you should pay special attention to the Basilica and Convent of Santo Domingo, which lies a block to the northwest.
 It’s one of the most significant churches in the nation.
 For one, it’s gorgeous, with a pink stone façade on the outside and elaborate mosaics and Spanish designs on the inside.
 It’s also the site of the oldest university in the Americas.
-However, perhaps the most interesting fact is that it’s home to the crypts of some of Peru’s most important saints, including Saint Martin de Porros, who was the first black saint in the Americas.
+However, perhaps the most interesting fact is that it’s home to the crypts of some of Peru’s most important saints, including Saint Martin de Porros, who was the first Black saint in the Americas.
 You should spend a few hours exploring the basilica and convent.
 Climb the bell tower for good views over Lima District, admire the elaborate wood carvings of one of Peru’s oldest choral chambers, descend into the crypts to see the resting places of the saints, and enjoy the quiet atmosphere of the convent’s inner courtyards, complete with manicured gardens and water fountains.

 Visit the pre-Incan pyramids of Huaca Huallamarca and Huaca Pucllana